microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_cmake_configure.md

 ### GENERATOR

-Specifies the Generator to use.
+Specifies the CMake Generator to use.

 By default vcpkg prefers to use Ninja as the CMake Generator for all platforms, or "Unix Makefiles" for non-Windows platforms when Ninja is not available.